-The first stage of custom antibody generation consists in the creation and maturation of these molecules in vivo (immunization) or in vitro (e.g. phage display).
-Each of these approaches has different advantages and limitations.
+The first stage of custom antibody generation consists of the creation and maturation of these molecules in vivo (immunization) or in vitro (e.g. phage display).
+Each of these approaches to antibody production has different advantages and limitations.
 Understanding them is the key step of any successful project.

 In vivo custom antibody generation